 The Mentor program encourages a community of practice that provides an opportunity for Information Science (IS) students to communicate with experienced practitioners, and to observe and learn professional standards and behavior.
 It provides the practical application of theory studied in school library classes.

-Every School Library Certification (SLC) and/or Master's student must spend time in a school library under the mentorship of a qualified school librarian.
+Every School Librarian Certification (SLC) and/or Master's student must spend time in a school library under the mentorship of a qualified school librarian.
 It is the student’s responsibility to locate a mentor and reach an agreement with the mentor to provide guidance over the time the student spends on school library program coursework.
 It is important to begin the process of locating a mentor as soon as the student BEGINS the school library program of coursework.
 The amount of time spent depends on the Mentor’s assessment of the particular needs of the student.
 A student is required to spend 160 clock hours or more working with the mentor.
 Students must spend time in a 70-30 ratio across at least two of the three levels of libraries or a ratio of 60-20-20 across three levels of libraries—elementary, middle, and high school, as the activities and jobs are very different in each of the levels.
 This experience can be guided by the student's mentor.

-Regardless of the amount of time spent in the mentor’s library, the mentor is responsible for signing off on each item of the official Proficiency Checklist.
+Regardless of the amount of time spent in the mentor’s library, the mentor is responsible for signing off on each item of the official Practicum Checklist.
 By doing this, the mentor is stating that the student is proficient in each objective and area on the list.

 The checklist MUST be completed, initialed and submitted to the IS department.
 When the checklist is received, we will email your mentor to confirm their endorsement of your work.